elyarzv/eclipse-docker/README.md

 cd eclipse-docker
 ```
 New apt packages should be added to `packages.txt` file.
 Any changes could be made to `dockerfile` and following make commands could be used to:
-- Login to docker:
+- Login to Docker:
     ```sh
     make docker-login
     ```
-- Pull the image from docker hub:
+- Pull the image from Docker Hub:
     ```sh
-    make doker-pull
+    make docker-pull
     ```
 - Build the image
     ```sh
     make docker-build
     ```
-- Push the docker image to the docker hub:
+- Push the Docker image to the Docker Hub:
     ```sh
     make docker-push
     ```
-- Run the docker container:
+- Run the Docker container:
     ```sh
     make docker-run
     ```
-- Clean up dangling docker images:
+- Clean up dangling Docker images:
     ```sh
     make docker-clean
     ```

 ## Troubleshooting

-##### Error: `cannot connect to X server`
+##### Any Error related to the `X server` or `Display`

-- Ensure you have X11 forwarding enabled on your host machine.
 - If you are using Windows or macOS, make sure you have an X server installed (e.g., XQuartz on macOS, Xming on Windows).
+- If the X Server is installed and running, but still getting error related to display, in X Server privacy settings enable allowing connects from network clients.

 ##### Error: `docker: Error response from daemon: Conflict.
 The container name "/eclipse-container" is already in use.`